mnek1t/Sport-Store_ASP_NET_CORE/README.md

 | 4 | sports-store-application-4 |

- *_This task was developed based on an example from the book by [Adam Freeman Pro ASP.NET Core 3 (Develop Cloud-Ready Web Applications Using MVC 3, Blazor, and Razor Pages)](https://www.amazon.com/Pro-ASP-NET-Core-Cloud-Ready-Applications/dp/1484254392)_.

-If you are having difficulty completing the task, refer to the book [Adam Freeman Pro ASP.NET Core 3 (Develop Cloud-Ready Web Applications Using MVC 3, Blazor, and Razor Pages)](https://www.amazon.com/Pro-ASP-NET-Core-Cloud-Ready-Applications/dp/1484254392).
+ *_This task was developed based on an example from the book by [Adam Freeman Pro ASP.NET Core 3 (Develop Cloud-Ready Web Applications Using MVC 3, Blazor, and Razor Pages)](https://www.amazon.com/Pro-ASP-NET-Core-Cloud-Ready-Applications/dp/1484254392).
+If you are having difficulty completing the task, contact the source. _